29 ways to use your social listening tool and top benefits for your brand

 This is the most obvious case of using a social listening tool.
 With Awario, you’ll be able to monitor your brand, competitors, campaigns, or industry keywords.
+The results will enrich your social media strategy, reputation analysis, and community management activities.

 Create flexible queries

-Awario offers a few ways of creating alerts.
+Awario offers a few ways of creating social listening alerts.
 You can set up a search in a click by entering your keyword(s) and clicking Go, or switch to the advanced search mode and filter your mentions by location, language, or date.
 You can also exclude retweets and add a couple of negative keywords.

 Pinpoint mentions that matter with smart filters